-Relocating with your child to another state after divorce or separation can be a difficult decision.
-It is critical that the decision is made with the child's best interests in mind, and that it does not undermine the custody or visitation rights of the other parent.
-Parents seeking to relocate after divorce should consult an experienced family law and child custody attorney to ensure that legal requirements are met before the move out of state.
+Moving your children out of state following a divorce or separation is a big decision, one that can have a significant impact on their upbringing and their relationships.
+It is critical that the decision is made with the childrens' best interests in mind, and that it does not undermine the custody or visitation rights of the other parent.
+We encourage you to consult with a member of our team to ensure you understand the legal requirements that must be met before you and your child move away.

-- How will the relationship between the child and non-custodial parent be impacted?
-It is usually in the child's best interests to have an on-going, civil working relationship with the noncustodial parent, especially when parents are living in different states.
-While the traditional or existing parenting schedule may not be feasible after the move, the court may look at alternative schedules, such as extended time during holidays, vacations or summer break.
+- How will the relationship between the child and the noncustodial parent be impacted?
+It is usually in the child's best interests to have an ongoing, civil working relationship with the noncustodial parent, especially when parents are living in different states.
+While the traditional or existing parenting schedule may not be feasible after the move, the court may look at alternative schedules such as extended time during holidays, vacations or summer break.

 If approval is not obtained prior to moving with the child, and the other parent objects, you may be required to bring your child back into the state until an agreement is reached or the court renders a decision.
 It is important to realize that moving before approval is received could be in violation of an existing custody order, which could be held against you as the court renders its decision.

 Our attorneys are available to listen and guide you through the legal processes as efficiently as possible.
 Contact our Media lawyers online today or call 484-842-0276 for immediate, honest advice on how you should proceed.